isaacnmm/pestpolicy-hugo2XX/content/posts/best-pressure-washer-for-paint-removal/index.md

 layout: post
 ---

-Are you wondering how to strip paint with a [pressure](https://pestpolicy.com/how-to-stain-pressure-treated-wood/) washer like the mi-t-m?
+Are you wondering how to strip paint with a [pressure](https://pestpolicy.com/how-to-stain-pressure-treated-wood/)washer like the mi-t-m?
 Well, the best pressure washer for paint removal would do the magic!
 So, remove rust and paint from concrete, metal, or wood - you'd need a pressure washer with roughly 2000 - 4000 PSI (pounds per square inch).

 The machine's minimum size should be around 1200 - 2000 PSI for simple cleaning different surfaces before doing the paint job.
-The high-pressure DIY power washer will also be effective in cleaning the outer part of your house as it'll peel and [flake off the paint](http://www2.ca. uky. edu/hes/fcs/factshts/HF-LRA.
-051. PDF) from both concrete and wood.
+The high-pressure DIY power washer will also be effective in cleaning the outer part of your house as it'll peel and [flake off the paint](http://www2.ca.uky.edu/hes/fcs/factshts/HF-LRA.051.PDF)from both concrete and wood.
 However, control the pressure effectively to avoid damaging the wood under the paint coat.

 ##  s: Top 7 Best Pressure Washer for Paint Removal in 2025